 Using a CO detector and gas masks, the gas department determined the level of carbon monoxide was as high as 800 parts per million (ppm) in some parts of the building, 16 times higher than the safe range for humans.

 Carbon monoxide is toxic to humans when encountered in concentrations above 50 ppm for an extended period of time.
 The higher the exposure time and concentration levels the more serious it becomes, possibly leading to death.
+These are times when people panic-buy all kinds of things including the gas masks for sale and PPE kits.

 Zero ppm is the desirable CO level for humans.